 - a handful of toasted almonds, chopped

 Remove seeds from the apple, cut it into slices and then into very thin stripes.
-Mix oats, chopped almonds, dried cranberries, chopped apple and cinnamon in a bowl.
-Mix in yoghurt and liquid honey.
+Mix oats, chopped almonds, dried cranberries, goji, chopped apple and acai/cinnamon in a bowl.
+Mix in yoghurt, non-dairy milk and liquid honey.
 Stir to incorporate.
 Transfer mixture into jars, close them and refrigerate overnight.

 In the morning, top with more chopped almonds and dried cranberries.
-I also sprinkled some bee pollen and bilberry powder for extra vitamins.
+I also sprinkled some acai on top + added a physalis and a slice of fig.